 - Supplementary materials if field of graduate study is in the creative or performing arts

-- A Certificate of Eligibility (completed by the Fellowships Advisor if candidate is nominated)
+- A Certificate of Eligibility (completed by Christine if candidate is nominated)

 For all deadlines, submission time is 12:00 noon